nstepanovs412/portfolio_Accenture-/README.md

 # Portfolio Accenture
 Files listed above are the projects I have created myself or participated in.

-Task 1 - 3 are admission tasks to Charite BIH lab.
+Tasks in Computer vision folder 1 - 3 are admission tasks to Charite BIH lab.
 Charite ECG_32 is a project I worked at Charite BIH

-## **Task 1**

-  • Use MNIST dataset to build LeNet model

-  • Add dropout

-  • Draw graphs for model accuracy and model loss

-  • Show how to reshape the dataset and one hot encode it

-## **Task 2**

-•Import CIFAR-10

-•Standartise CIFAR-10

-•Build CNN with 1 convolution

-•Save network as json

-•Draw metrics

-Once the above tasks are done improve network

-•Add more convolutions

-Once the above tasks are done improve dataset

-•Generate additional images

-•Use augmentation methods

-## **Task 3**
-Using previously trained model and unseen examples predict the image class

-## **Task 4**
+## ECG Charite

 There is a dataset of 20K 12 leads ECGS PTBXL https://physionet.org/content/ptb-xl/1.0.0/